-- 1. This report deals with a planning application at Gladstone House, which is a Category C listed building within the Grantown Conservation Area.
-A separate application has been submitted for listed building consent for renovation and extensions (Application No 2014/0110/LBC).
+- This report deals with a listed building consent application at Gladstone House, which is a Category C listed building within the Grantown Conservation Area.
+A separate application has been submitted for planning permission for renovation and extensions (Application No 2014/0111/DET).
 This is the subject of a report to the same Planning Committee Meeting. - 2.
-The site is located in Castle Road to the north east of The Garth Hotel.
-Gladstone House has a small set back from the public footpath, with a small front garden which is bounded by a low wall.
+The subject site is located in Castle Road to the north east of The Garth Hotel.
+Gladstone House is set back from the public footpath, with a small front garden which is bounded by a low wall.
 Gladstone House consists of a pair of two storey dwellings of which No. 17 extends to three symmetrical bays, while No. 19 is a two bay design.
 The buildings are thought to date from the late 18th or early 19th century.
 The buildings are uninhabited and have fallen into a state of significant disrepair, with the result that they have been placed on the Buildings at Risk Register for Scotland since 1997.

 - 3. A variety of works are proposed to alter and extend the structures.
-The proposed works on the front elevation are relatively limited, and primarily involve replacement windows and doors in the existing openings and the addition of new conservation roof lights.
+The proposed works on the front elevation are relatively limited, and primarily involve replacement windows and doors in the existing openings and the replacement of existing roof lights with new conservation roof lights.
 Replacement windows are proposed to be timber sash and case double glazed units. - 4.
 More extensive work is proposed to the rear of the properties, with a large new single storey extension across the whole width of the building.
 This has a low monopitched roof finished in lead and a modern rear elevation, predominantly finished in timber cladding and large areas of glazing.
 In addition, two new dormer openings are also proposed in the roof space, together with two new conservation roof lights.
 The roof of the structure has previously been re-slated with the original salvaged roof slates. - 5.
+In conjunction with the external works, a variety of internal changes are also proposed in order to create improved accommodation areas within each of the residential properties.
+Following negotiation, this has involved the retention of the original internal division between the two houses.

-The proposed layout of the space at the rear provides private garden space, the majority of which would be grassed.
+6. The proposed layout of the space at the rear provides private garden space, the majority of which would be grassed.
 Bin storage and bike storage is also identified.
 An air source heat pump unit is also identified in each garden area.

-6. The landownership map provided with the application identifies the site being part of a larger tract of land which includes The Garth Hotel and its surrounding grounds and also land to the rear of Gladstone House which would have been part of the original curtilage associated with the property.
-The adjacent land area is also the subject of applications at this time.
-Planning permission has been sought for the erection of 12 self-catering units at The

-Garth, 21-23 Castle Street (CNPA Application No 2014/0105/DET) and conservation consent has been sought for the demolition of a garage at the same address (CNPA Application No 2014/0121/CON).
+7. The landownership map provided with the application identifies the site being part of a larger tract of land which includes The Garth Hotel and its surrounding grounds and also land to the rear of Gladstone House which would have been part of the original curtilage associated with the property.
+The adjacent land area is also the subject of a planning application at this time.
+Planning permission has been sought for the erection of 12 self-catering units at The Garth, 21-23 Castle Street (CNPA Application No 2014/0105/DET) and conservation consent has been sought for the demolition of a garage at the same address (CNPA Application No 2014/0121/CON).
 These applications will be reported to the same Planning Committee Meeting.